 Accountability?
 Not something you need to worry about if you’re a narco but buy your shirts from the same tailor as your local politician.

 To see books from Black Tarn Publishing, follow the link below:

-‘Sex, Chastity and Nietzsche’, by Ultan Banan.
+‘White-collar narcos: the respectable face of the junk trade’, by Ultan Banan.
 Please note: flash fiction, nonfiction and all other content is the sole work of Black Tarn.
 Ask before republishing.